 - Extra Slot: This slot can be used to store items which you need to have close at hand, more precisely ammunition and light sources.
 It is no coincidence there is an arrow symbol in this slot - if you are using a bow or a crossbow, you have to place your ammunition here.
 On the other hand, if you are using a melee weapon and a shield, this is a great place to equip a torch.

-- Anchor: If this anchor and your inventory are displayed in yellow, your character is protected by the Adventurer's blessing.
+- Ankh: If this ankh and your inventory are displayed in yellow, your character is protected by the Adventurer's blessing.
 However, this blessing is only available on Open PvP game worlds.
 If your character dies in a PvP fight being protected by this blessing, your character will not lose any items, experience and skill points.
 But beware!
 As soon as your character attacks another character first or reaches level 21 for the first time, the blessing will be lost for good.
-The anchor will then be greyed out.
+The ankh will then be greyed out.

 - Capacity: Your capacity is displayed below the extra slot.
 If the weight of an item you try to pick up exceeds your capacity, you will receive an error message.
 You can check an item's weight by looking at it.